Zefirchiky/SpelRight/README.md

-# MangaHub SpellChecker
+# MangaHub SpellChecker (Name will be changed)

 A simple spell checker written in rust.
 Includes CLI and lib.

 Supports any utf-8, as long as input file is of right format (look SpellChecker::new or load_words_dict).

-Was primeraly writen for MangaHub project's Novel ecosistem.
+Was primeraly writen for [https://github.com/Zefirchiky/MangaHub](MangaHub) project's Novel ecosistem.
 And to learn Rust :D

 ## Some benchmarks

+On my i5-12450H laptop with VSC opened.

-Load and parse 4mb file with 370105 words in ~6ms.
+Load and parse 4mb file with 370105 words in ~2ms.

-Words spelling check ~13,000,000 words/s for all incorrect words (worst case scenario).
+Words spelling check ~8,500,000 words/s for all correct words (worst case scenario).

-Sorted suggestions for 30 incorrect words in ~10ms (3000 words/s).
+Sorted suggestions for 1000 incorrect words in ~110ms (~9000 words/s).

 Memory usage is minimal, one big string of all words without a dilimeters + a small vec of information.
 Totaling dict size + ~200 bytes (depending on the biggest word's length) + additional cost of some operations.